 Ingredients

-- 1kg piece of brisket
+- 1kg piece of brisket, string removed

 - salt and freshly ground black pepper